LLNL/sundials/doc/superbuild/source/developers/releases/Checklist.rst

 #.
 Update version numbers of third party libraries in the Install Guide
    in doc directory.

 #.
-Open a pull request from the release branch to ``develop``.
+Open a pull request from the release branch to ``develop`` with the title
+   "Release: vX.Y.Z" and description "SUNDIALS Release vX.Y.Z".

 Release Procedure
 =================

 #.
 Once the release PR is passing all tests and has been approved, merge it.
+Like all
+   merges to ``develop``, this should be done with the "Squash and merge" option.

 #.
 Sync the main branch with develop.
 This merge is done locally rather than through
    a GitHub PR (so that the merge is a fast-forward).
 The steps are as follows: